AnyChart/docs.anychart.com/Gantt_Chart_NEW/Resource_Chart.md

 * [as a tree](#as_tree), [as a table](#as_table)
 * [Tree Data Model](../Working_with_Data/Tree_Data_Model)

 **(?)
-Note:** If there is no hierarchical relationship between data items, there is no difference between the tree and table structures (in this case, technically, all items a roots).
+Note:** If there is no hierarchical relationships between data items, there is no difference between the tree and table structures (in this case, technically, all items a roots).
 Both parameters can be used.

 ### Hierarchy